ACTION SUMMIT -

 We need trees to

-absorb carbon emissions from a growing population, flying, and to build new
+absorb carbon emissions from a growing population, fossil fueled air travel, and to build new

 homes.
-Reducing food waste and promoting less energy intensive eating habits
+We need to reduce food waste and promote less energy intensive eating habits

 such as no meat Mondays.

 Factories should be aiming for solar heating and onsite renewable energy